• Skip to primary navigation

 Step 3

-Soak the burdock strips in water for 1 minute.
-After soaking, drain it using a colander.
+Soak the gobo strips in water for a minute, then drain them in a colander.

 gobo-salad_4